Alexander Wesselsky: Eisbrecher: 2003–present

-He joined Noel Pix in late 2002 to form Eisbrecher.
+Wesselsky joined Noel Pix in late 2002 to form Eisbrecher.
 Success for Wesselsky continued through Eisbrecher with the 2004 album of the same name, released in January, as it hit the alternative charts in Germany at No. 13.

 Eisbrecher's 2006 album, Antikörper, was released in October and hit the Media Control Charts at No. 85.
 Their next single "Kann denn Liebe Sünde sein?", released in July 2008, hit the alternative charts at No. 3.
 The studio album Sünde was released in August 2008 and entered the Media Control Charts at a high No. 18.
 On 16 April 2010, Eisbrecher released their next album, Eiszeit, which hit Germany's chart at No. 5.
 Their following release, Die Hölle muss warten, was released on 3 February 2012 and charted No. 3 on the German main charts.
 Schock was released on 21 January 2015 and charted at No. 2 on the German main charts.

 Both Die Hölle muss warten and Schock achieved gold status in 2016, after both sold more than 100,000 units respectively.
 His latest effort, Sturmfahrt, became his first album to hit No. 1 on the main German chart.

-In addition to his studio musical career, Wesselsky has performed with his bands at many European music festivals, including Hurricane, Nova Rock, Wacken, M'era Luna, Wave-Gotik-Treffen, Hellfest, Graspop Metal Meeting, and Summer Breeze.
+In addition to his studio musical career, Wesselsky performed with his bands at many European music festivals, including Hurricane, Nova Rock, Wacken, M'era Luna, Wave-Gotik-Treffen, Hellfest, Graspop Metal Meeting, and Summer Breeze.

 Television

 Aside from his musical career, Wesselsky has also presented a television show since 2006, on the German TV channel DMAX, where he acts as a used car broker for an applicant.
 His screen nickname for the show is Der Checker ("The Checker").
 Once he has found a suitable vehicle within the applicant's budget, the car is repaired and tuned at co-presenter's Lina van de Mars's workshop, and is then handed over to the new owner.
 In 2009, Wesselsky hosted a reality TV show called Schrauber-Showdown.
-In May 2010, he appeared as himself on the German TV talkshow Kölner Treff.
+In May 2010, he appeared as himself on the German TV talk show Kölner Treff.